MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-setup-locations.md

 You can change the configuration of a location later, but you cannot edit the setup of locations that have item ledger entries.

 If you have multiple locations, you can define transfer routes between locations.
-For more information, see [To create a transfer route
+For more information, see [To create a transfer route](inventory-how-setup-locations.md#to-create-a-transfer-route).
-](inventory-how-setup-locations.md#to-create-a-transfer-route).

 ### To create a transfer route